Yushe/HAC/README.md

 Help credits:
-Willox    - Helping cheaters lose their marbles since '14 RyanJGray - Helping with texting & ideas.
+Willox    - Helping cheaters lose their marbles since '14 RyanJGray - Helping with testing & ideas.
 Best of luck with your own AC
 ```

 ## Don't use this.
 It will not work and will break your server!##